Our School

 Any pupil or member of staff can self-refer to the school nurse during surgery opening hours.
 However, pupils are discouraged from leaving lessons with minor complaints.

-The surgery has a small sick-bay with two beds, which is used for unwell pupils waiting for a parent or guardian to take them home.
+The surgery has a small sick-bay with a bed, which is used for unwell pupils waiting for a parent or guardian to take them home.

 Parents must inform the school nurse if their child develops a medical condition which will require either prescription or non-prescription medication to be taken at school.